batuhanlog/batuhanlog/README.md

 Since 5 years I have been developing myself in web development projects.
 I have produced projects in many areas but I am focused on web services.

-* 🌍  I'm based in İstanbul
+* 🌍  I'm based in İstanbul.
 * 🖥️  See my portfolio at [Web site](http://webludo.com)
 * ✉️  You can contact me at [batuhan@webludo.com](mailto:batuhan@webludo.com)
 * 🚀  I'm currently working on [Patika Bootcamp](http://patika.dev)